monokrome/marionette-appliances/README.md

 - Call `require("example/controller")` and expect it to export an object called `Controller` which extends `Marionette.AppRouter`.
-If a controller is found, it will be instantiated and pass your `Application` instance as the `application' option to the controller.
+If a controller is found, it will be instantiated and pass your `Application` instance as the `application` option to the controller.
 This allows `this.options.application` to refer to the current application instance for every appliance controller.

 If the Controller does not exist, then the next step will be skipped.